junxit/us-congress-bills-115/metadata.md

 - 2018-05-21 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-253.
 - 2018-05-21 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-253.
 - 2018-05-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 420.
+- 2018-09-04 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6031-6032; text of amendment in the nature of a substitute: CR S6031)
+- 2018-09-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6031-6032; text of amendment in the nature of a substitute: CR S6031)